Kishan Rungta

-Kishan Rungta (3 September 1932 - 1 May 2021) was an Indian cricketer and administrator.
+Kishan Mahabirprasad Rungta (3 September 1932 - 1 May 2021) was an Indian cricketer and administrator.

 Life

 Rungta played first-class cricket for Maharashtra and Rajasthan from 1953 to 1970.
 He served as the Indian national cricket selector from March 1998 to September 1998.
 His elder brother Purushotham went onto serve as BCCI treasurer in 1970s.

 Death

 Kishan died due to COVID-19 at the age of 88.
 He was hospitalized in Jaipur after being tested positive for COVID-19.